sociomantic-tsunami/git-hub/man.rst

   when 'pull rebase' is used).
 At the time of writing it could be *ssh_url* or *clone_url* for HTTP).
 See GitHub's API documentation[1] for more details or options. [default: *ssh_url*]

+`hub.baseurl`
+  GitHub's base URL to use to access the API.
+Set this when you GitHub API is in another location other than the default (Enterprise servers usually use https://host/api/v3).
+This will be prepended to all GitHub API calls and it has to be a full URL, not just something like "www.example.com/api/v3/".

 [1] http://developer.github.com/v3/pulls/#get-a-single-pull-request